 Create new healthy planet habits.
 Make a list of the ways you can conserve energy and reduce waste now and after we come through this world health crisis.
 Make a list, make it artful, and hang it on your wall to help keep you committed and inspired.
 Remember, it’s Reduce, Reuse, Recycle.
-There is a reason reduce and reuse come first.
+There is a reason ‘reduce’ and ‘reuse’ come first.
 Where in your life can you simplify and reduce clutter?
-Spring is a great time to clear space and take inventory on true needs.
+Spring is a great time to clear space and take inventory of your true needs.
 Keep in mind much of what we place in recycle bins does not get recycled.

 Connect with the Earth.
 Go outside and stand on the ground.
-This works as a powerful visualization too.
-With bare feet if possible, sink your feet into the ground like the roots of a tree.
+If you’re unable to stand on the ground, this works as a powerful visualization too.
+With bare feet, if possible, sink your feet into the ground like the roots of a tree.
 Raise your arms above your head, reaching to the sky (mountain pose).
-Close your eyes and feel our Earth’s energy running through you.
+Please close your eyes and feel our Earth’s energy running through you.
 This energy is part of you.
 Breathe here with her.
 Stay here as long as you like.
 Repeat as needed.
 Share this practice of connecting to nature with others.
-The more we connect, the more we care, and we protect the things we care about.
+The more we connect with nature, the more compelled we are to care and protect nature.

 Explore our Earth Day Collection.
 On this Earth Day, more than ever, we find solace in a breath of fresh air, the touch of the sun, the firm hold of the ground.
 As we rediscover our interconnectivity with each other and our planet during a time of crisis, we’re taking time to feel that connection deeply through practices focused on our relationship to the elements, plants, and animals.

 Create your Glo Community Profile.
-Here you’ll find badges like Solutionist, Animal Love, Vegan, and more.
+Here you’ll find badges like Solutionist, Animal Lover, Vegan, and more.
 Look for opportunities to connect with like-minded community members.

 Clean up your neighborhood.
-If you are able to go on walks in your neighborhood consider wearing gloves and picking up any trash you find along the way.
-Once we pay attention to our surroundings we can see more of what needs healing.
-Just like when we get quiet, pay attention, and look within we’re able to create more awareness of our inner landscape.
+If you can go on walks in your community, consider wearing gloves and picking up any trash you find along the way.
+Once we pay attention to our surroundings, we can see more of what needs healing.
+Just like when we get quiet, pay attention, and look within, we can create more awareness of our inner landscape.